 Many landlords feel a need to memorialize in writing almost every word exchanged with their tenants.
 But is having a written lease agreement really in the landlord’s interest?

 Written agreements are vital in commercial leases, and they are important for corporate landlords who own apartment complexes.
 But for the most common type of Long Island landlord — the homeowner with an accessory apartment in his or her home — a written lease agreement often does very little for a landlord and only serves to protect the tenant.
-In sharp contrast, an oral month-to-month tenancy agreement tends to serve the interest of the landlord, leaving the tenant with only those rights provided by law.
+In sharp contrast, an informal tenancy at will tends to serve the interest of the landlord, leaving the tenant with only those rights provided by law.

 For example, without a written lease agreement, the landlord can change the amount of rent anytime he or she desires.
 The landlord can also change the rules of the tenancy at anytime.
 But most importantly, without a written lease agreement a landlord can also terminate the tenancy at any time for virtually any reason at all.
 All of those abilities are lost to the landlord the moment that written lease agreement is signed; hence the tenant is protected.